Yerevan: Soviet era

 The 11th Red Army entered Armenia on 29 November 1920, beginning the end of the First Republic.
 On 2 December 1920, Yerevan became the capital of the Armenian Soviet Socialist Republic, one of the constituent republics of the emerging Soviet Union and initially part of the Transcaucasian SFSR with Soviet Georgia and Soviet Azerbaijan.
 The Soviet government in Yerevan was briefly overturned by the former leaders of the First Republic in the February Uprising of 1921.
 However, Soviet authority was restored with the defeat of the rebels in early April.

 Within the USSR, Yerevan saw significant development during Vladimir Lenin's New Economic Policy (NEP).
 The city became the first in the Soviet Union for which a general plan was developed.
 The "General Plan of Yerevan" was devised by the architect Alexander Tamanian and approved by Soviet authorities in 1924.
 Tamanian's plan was initially designed for a population of 150,000.
 However, as the Armenian capital grew rapidly into a modern industrial metropolis, Tamanian began developing plans for a Greater Yerevan of 500,000 residents in 1934.
 Many of the districts around central Yerevan were named after former Armenian communities that were destroyed by the Ottoman Turks during the Armenian genocide.
 The areas of Arabkir, Nor Kilikia, and Nor Zeytun, for example, were named after Arabkir, Cilicia, and Zeitun, respectively.

 Tamanian incorporated national traditions into contemporary urban construction, bringing together neoclassicism with the organic tuff stone of Armenia.
 His design presented a radial-circular arrangement that overlaid the existing city and incorporated much of its existing street plan.
 As a result, many historic buildings were demolished, including churches, mosques, the Erivan Fortress, baths, bazaars and caravanserais.
 Tamanian's successor, Mark Grigorian, noted that Tamanian originally included a monument to Lenin in his plans.
-However, this was not realised until after Tamanian's death, when Anastas Mikoyan urged the Soviet Armenian leadership to "actively pursue the matter."
+However, according to Aram Piruzyan, this was not realised until after Tamanian's death, when Anastas Mikoyan urged the Soviet Armenian leadership to "actively pursue the matter."
 The monument, designed by Sergey Merkurov, was inaugurated at Lenin Square (today Republic Square) on 24 November 1940.